-In fiscal year 2015, the Group deconsolidated its subsidiary, Del Monte Andina C.A., an entity which has operations in Venezuela.
-Venezuela has a hyperinflationary economy.
-The Venezuelan exchange control regulations have resulted in other-than-temporary lack of exchangeability between the Venezuelan Bolivar and US Dollar.
-This has restricted the Venezuelan entity's ability to pay dividends and obligations denominated in US Dollars.
+During the financial year, the Group deconsolidated its subsidiary, Del Monte Andina C.A., an entity which has operations in Venezuela.
+Venezuela is a hyperinflationary economy.
+The Venezuelan exchange control regulations have resulted in an other-than-temporary lack of exchangeability between the Venezuelan Bolivar and US dollar.
+This has restricted the Venezuelan entity's ability to pay dividends and obligations denominated in U.S. dollars.
 The exchange regulations, combined with other recent Venezuelan regulations, have constrained the Venezuelan entity's ability to maintain normal production.
-Due to the Group's inability to effectively control the operations of the entity, the Group deconsolidated the subsidiary with effect from
+Due to the Group's inability to effectively control the operations of the entity, the Group deconsolidated the subsidiary with effect from February 2015.

-February 2015.
 The equity interest in this entity is determined to be the cost of investment of the entity at the date of deconsolidation.
-The investment is carried at cost less impairment.
+Going forward, the investment will be carried at cost less impairment.